Hongjie (Tony) Fang 方泓杰

 Develop AirExo, a low-cost, adaptable, and portable dual-arm exoskeleton, for joint-level teleoperation and demonstration collection.
 Further leverage AirExo for learning with cheap demonstrations in the wild to improve sample efficiency and robustness of the policy.

-RH20T: A Robotic Dataset for Learning Diverse Skills in One-Shot
+RH20T: A Comprehensive Robotic Dataset for Learning Diverse Skills in One-Shot

 Hao-Shu Fang, Hongjie Fang, Zhenyu Tang, Jirong Liu, Chenxi Wang, Junbo Wang, Haoyi Zhu, Cewu Lu